QuantumRoboticsURC/qrteam/README.md

 - [x] qrteam/src/qrteam/**qr_cmd_vel_mux.py** <-> before this package was **cmd_vel_mux.py** from simple_drive
 - [ ] qrteam/src/qrteam/**qr_arm_teleop.py** <-> before this package was **arm_teleop.py** from simple_arm

-and all these nodes runs at the same time thanks with the launcher ***roslaunch rqteam qrteam.launch***
+and all these nodes runs at the same time thanks with the launcher ***roslaunch qrteam qrteam.launch***

 **But the qrteam.launch is not ready yet, so we need to wait for the qrteam.launch to be ready**
 ___